Skip to content

 That question is what sent me into the sample.
 The analysis above was done from the Windows VECT binary and its encrypted-file behavior first.
 Only after that did I compare the public repository against the recovered file format.

-The caution in the repository README is still important.
-It says the tool was found on Telegram, describes it as possibly a VECT decryptor, says the author did not have an encrypted file to test, and recommends running it only in an isolated environment.
+The repository README says the tool was found on Telegram, describes it as possibly a VECT decryptor, says the author did not have an encrypted file to test, and recommends running it only in an isolated environment.

 The Go source targets a different file format than the Windows VECT sample analyzed here.

-For small files in this sample, recovery is possible because the format is internally consistent: encrypted body plus the final 12-byte nonce.
-For large files, the problem remains the same: the sample generates four per-chunk nonces and only preserves the final one.
+For small files in this sample, the format is internally consistent: encrypted body plus the final 12-byte nonce.
+For large files, the sample generates four per-chunk nonces and only preserves the final one.
 A third-party decryptor cannot recover nonce material that was never written to disk.

 Responder takeaway

 For this build, small-file recovery is technically plausible when the static key and the appended 12-byte nonce are available.
-Large-file recovery from disk alone stops at the final encrypted chunk, because that is the only chunk that keeps its nonce.
+Large-file recovery from disk alone stops at the final encrypted chunk, the only chunk that keeps its nonce.

 Preserve affected files, preserve memory if the process is still live, and plan recovery around backups.
 A paid decryptor cannot reconstruct nonce material that the locker never wrote down.